Fermious/Fermiouss.github.io/_posts/2023-04-21-Eigent-do-it-anymore.md

 I am lost, in constant pain.
 This depression is degrading my mental health progressively.
 My mental health is deteriorating, so is my memory.

 During this vacation, I remembered how loneliness can depress me.
 No matter how hard I try to avoid feeling lonely, I end up feeling the fuck out of it.
-I have one friend that I have established a meaningful connection with.
-However, I deteriorate drastically when I am away from him.
+I have very few friends that I have established a meaningful connection with.
+However, I deteriorate drastically when I am away from them.

 This is unacceptable, an extraordinary person such as myself should never rely on extra sources for his well-being.
-I am trying my best to overcome this barrier: the human mortal need for human connection, and frankly it is looking impossible to overcome.
+I am trying my best to overcome this barrier: my human mortal need for human connection, and frankly it is looking impossible to overcome.

 I have tried several ways to fulfill this need.
-Online and in real life, none is promising.
-The very few ones that look promising from a distance are the ones that are very toxic, and one sided.
+Online and in real life, almost none is promising, except very few people.
+Apart from these very few people, the very fewer ones that look promising from a distance are the ones that are very toxic, and one sided.
 I am very tired of this.
 Eigen’t do it anymore.

 The feeling that I am in a one sided relationships never leaves me.
 This haunts me and hunts me, corrupting the essence of my soul.
 I think I will recover if, and only if, I find a relationship where I am the one being clearly fought for.
 I never felt that, I always feel like I have to work hard to keep whatever good relationships I find.